Mia C. - Fairfax, VA - 2013

 Meredith’s father, Dr. William Rizzo, a current member of FIRST’s Medical & Scientific Advisory Board, is a geneticist specializing in inherited metabolic diseases at the University of Nebraska Medical Center.
 He has been researching Sjögren-Larsson syndrome for the past 25 years.
-In fact, Dr. Rizzo is leading a Sjogren-Larsson syndrome study to gather clinical information about its natural history and search for biomarkers (tests) that can be used to monitor future therapy.

 As ichthyosis is one of the symptoms of Sjögren-Larsson syndrome, the skin disorder itself was not unfamiliar to Rizzo, and in fact, she worked at the research lab with her father for an entire summer as an intern.
 But, now– as a curious and conscientious journalist– she was interested in hearing about the disorder, directly from the source.
 She hoped that one of the affected conference attendees would be open to sharing their routine, their challenges,; and the bull’s eye of all inquiries: how the diagnosis of ichthyosis has changed their lives.

 “I met the Chappell’s on the very first day of the conference.
 Their daughter Mia not only has ichthyosis, but she has Sjögren-Larsson syndrome – the very same syndrome my dad has researched for all these years.
 So it was really great to meet someone whom my dad’s research really has really affected.
 The disease is so rare, that doesn’t really ever happen.”

 As described in Rizzo’s essay: